alexandrryazanov/auction-gamdom/README.md

 ## What is implemented
 - Custom architecture with services/controllers and OOP principles
 - Postgres DB for storing users and lots
-- Redis for storing bids (super fast)
+- Redis for storing bids
 - bullMQ for creating queues for every lot
 - socket.io for real-time bids updates
 - JWT auth with access/refresh tokens